Follow This Old House online:

 Best Spray

-Good For: Homeowners looking for an easy-application spray repellent that’s safe around pets and plants.
+Good for: Homeowners looking for an easy-application spray repellent that’s safe around pets and plants.

-What Are People Saying About the I Must Garden Deer Repellent Spray?
+What People Are Saying About The I Must Garden Deer Repellent Spray

 The majority of customers I found who reviewed this deer repellent spray said that it was effective in warding off deer and protecting their plants.
 Customers also liked that the spray was easy to apply and spray as needed.
 However, I also noted that several users complained that the spray didn’t last as long as they wanted it to, requiring frequent reapplication.